A New Treatment Option for Advanced or Recurrent Cervical Cancer

 About the GOG

 The Gynecologic Oncology Group (GOG) is one of nine cooperative groups sponsored by the National Cancer Institute.
 This group is dedicated to conducting studies that improve the lives of women diagnosed with gynecologic malignancies.
-In addition to Roswell Park Cancer Institute, there are over 600 other treatment centers located throughout the United States, Canada, United Kingdom, Spain, Japan, Korea, Australia and New Zealand that participate in GOG studies.
+In addition to Roswell Park Comprehensive Cancer Center, there are over 600 other treatment centers located throughout the United States, Canada, United Kingdom, Spain, Japan, Korea, Australia and New Zealand that participate in GOG studies.
 The studies conducted by the GOG have helped to define the standards of care for women diagnosed with ovarian, cervical, corpus endometrial, fallopian or primary peritoneal cancers.
-The Statistical and Data Center for these studies is also located at Roswell Park Cancer Institute.
+The Statistical and Data Center for these studies is also located at Roswell Park Comprehensive Cancer Center.